Gurobi/gurobi-ai-modeling/source/examples/simple.rst

    I want to minimize the cost of food while upholding my dietary needs:

-   I want to eat between 1800 and 2200 calories per day At least 91 gram of protein
+   I want to eat between 1800 and 2200 calories per day.
+   At least 91 gram of protein.
-   At most 65 gram of fat
+   At most 65 gram of fat.
-   At most 1779 mg of sodium
+   At most 1779 mg of sodium.
+   The portions are non-divisible.

-   The following food I want to choose between is as follows, it is a comma-delimited table with the following columns: food, price, calories, protein, fat, sodium: hamburger,2.49,410,24,26,730 chicken,2.89,420,32,10,1190 hot dog,1.50,560,20,32,1800
+   I want to choose between the following foods:

+   food,price,calories,protein,fat,sodium
+   hamburger,2.49,410,24,26,730
+   chicken,2.89,420,32,10,1190
+   hot dog,1.50,560,20,32,1800